Essential Oil Profile - Jasminum officinalis

 Jasminum officinalis is grown in certain part of India, China, Morocco, Italy and Egypt.
 It is also grown in South of France.
 14 different species exists but the most commonly used in aromatherapy are Grandiflorum (officinalis) and J. sambac.

 Jasmine has been used for thousands of years, and is called the Moonshine in the Garden in India.
 It has also been used in Hindu medicine for a long time.
-Liver cirrhosis, hepatitis, and dysentery are treated with jasmine in China.
+According to Battaglia, liver cirrhosis, hepatitis, and dysentery are treated with jasmine flowers in China.

 Jasmine blends well with bergamot, clary sage, frankincense, geranium, lavender, orange, mandarin, neroli, palmarosa, rose, rosewood, sandalwood, and ylang-ylang.

-Jasmine is a great oil for emotional problems, and it is a known anti-depressant.
-It is also helpful in childbirth and will assist in labor.
-It is massaged in the back and the lower abdomen, and may relieve pain in the lower abdomen.
+Jasmine is a great oil for emotional problems, and according to Battaglia it is an anti-depressant.
+He also says it has historically been helpful in childbirth.
+Battaglia says if it is massaged in the back and the lower abdomen, it may relieve pain in the lower abdomen and strengthen the contractions.

-Jasmine will also assist in the expulsion of the placenta.
-It's hormonal activity is useful in menstrual problems.
-It may relieve spasms of the uterus.
-Jasmine is also a good oil for for the skin and may help in conditions such as eczema, dermatitis, and dry aggravated skin.
+According to Battaglia, Jasmine has historically been used to assist in the expulsion of the placenta.
+Its hormonal activity is useful in menstrual problems.
+According to Battaglia, jasmine has traditionally been a good oil for for the skin and may help in conditions such as eczema, dermatitis, and dry aggravated skin.

 Except for the use in labor, jasmine is contra-indicated in pregnancy and breast-feeding.
 It should not be taken internally unless it is a steam distilled oil.
+Consult an expert before ingesting essential oils.
 Long term use may cause sensitization.

 • Digg